 And I suppose there’s something to be said for it.
 The USA is a big country, and most people never have the need (or perhaps the desire or money) to travel abroad.

-Additionally, our school system puts a lot of emphasis on the importance of the USA – and doesn’t spend much time on the existence of the 190-some other countries out there.
+Additionally, our school system puts a lot of emphasis on the importance of the USA and our history – and doesn’t spend much time on the existence of the 190-some other countries out there.

 However, the answer I usually give to this question is: “Please tell me everything you know about my home state of Arizona before we continue.”

 The response is generally something like, “well, it’s a city in Texas, and located somewhere in the center of the country.”
-If you give them a map with no state names, they’ll point to Kansas or Nebraska.
+If you give them a map with no state names, they’ll usually point to the area of Kansas or Nebraska.